 The first thing about WarHunt that caught my attention was Rourke’s character.
 Dressed not in a uniform but in leather and sporting an eye patch and cigar he’s obviously meant to make us think of one of Marvel’s famous WWII vets, Nick Fury.
 It’s an amusing touch and Rourke actually seems to be putting some effort into playing the role.

-Unlike entirely too many low to mid-budget films, WarHunt doesn’t have long spells of nothing but dialogue.
+Unlike entirely too many low to mid-budget films, WarHunt doesn’t have long spells of anything but dialogue.
 While its budget doesn’t allow for major setpieces, it does keep throwing either small-scale action scenes or some kind of weird activity at the audience.
 As a result, I stayed interested as the film gradually raises its WTF factor.

 Of course, as all of this is happening Walsh and Brewster keep butting heads over whether or not something supernatural is going on.
 Even after they’re fired on by a man who’s been sewn up after having his internal organs removed and replaced with crow feathers, Brewster insists here’s a rational explanation.
 Meanwhile back at the base, Major Johnson’s research is giving us an indication of just how wrong Brewster is.